 These are fiery hot topics that are sure to be on the rise.
-You can pull any one of these to use for your first ebook.
-Then come back and pull another topic for your next ebook.
+You can pull any one of these to use for your first book.
+Then come back and pull another topic for your next book.
 Using the latest electronics.
 We are a society obsessed with having the latest and greatest technology.
-Do an ebook on iPods, email/camera cell phones, wireless Internet, digital TV, or any combination of these items.
+Do a book on iPods, email/camera cell phones, wireless Internet, digital TV, or any combination of these items.